Random Toric Surfaces and a Threshold for Smoothness: Preliminaries

 Much of the work here requires that we fix some norm on $\ZZ^2$, for our purposes we will use $\left|(x,y)\right|=\max\{\left|x\right|,\left|y\right|\}$, but essentially all of the proofs can be extended to any norm without any major changes.
 In addition, as a shorthand for a ray $\rho$, we write $\left|\rho\right|=\left|u_{\rho}\right|$.

-\begin{definition} Given a finite collection of rays $S$ from $\ZZ^2$, we define the \emph{completion of a set of rays} as the fan $\Sigma$ with $\Sigma(1)=S$ such that $\Sigma$ is maximal w.r.t. inclusion among all fans with this property. \footnote{Note that this construction is completely dependent on 2 dimensions, and is a large obstacle to the construction of analogous higher dimensional ideas.} \end{definition}
+\begin{definition} Given a finite collection of rays $S$ from $\ZZ^2$, we define the \emph{completion of a set of rays} as the fan $\Sigma$ with $\Sigma(1)=S$ such that $\Sigma$ is maximal w.r.t. inclusion among all fans with this property. \end{definition}

-At a practical level, this construction simply takes a collection of rays an ``fills in'' every possible cone, as seen in Figure~\ref{fig:fill}.
-We could follow the same construction in one dimension, but this is uninteresting due to the fact that there are only $3$ one dimensional normal toric varieties.
+At a practical level, this construction simply takes a collection of rays and ``fills in'' every possible cone, as seen in Figure~\ref{fig:fill}.
+Notice that this construction is completely dependent on $2$ dimensions, and is a large obstacle to the construction of analogous higher dimensional ideas.